 - Disclose what you know.
 Don’t try to hide anything you know might be a potential concern.
 This is really common courtesy and honesty is always the best policy.

 - Consider consignment.
-There are many dealerships who will consign RV’s and take care of everything with the selling process on your behalf.
+There are many dealerships that will consign RVs and take care of everything with the selling process on your behalf.
 Check with your local dealership.
 A really great place to work with for consignments is PPL Motorhomes in Texas and we will link to them in the comments section.